 The Drift Inn is one of the best places to enjoy a wide variety of excellent seafood and grill.

-The Inn prides itself on its use of the freshest local produce, which ensures a rotating selection of the best fish from the coast of Arran, fruit & vegetables, and venison.
+The Inn prides itself on using the freshest local produce, which ensures a rotating selection of the best fish from the coast of Arran, fruit & vegetables, and venison.

-The Drift Inn is one of several hotels on the island’s south end.
+The Drift Inn is one of several restaurants and bars on the island’s south end.
 From its distinct blue benches, you can see the gorgeous views of the bay and the distant Holy Isle.

-A quick trip down to the Drift Inn is a must while you’re on the Isle of Arran.
+A quick trip to the Drift Inn is a must while on the Isle of Arran.
 It’s a dining experience you won’t soon forget.

 North Sannox Pony Trekking

 North Sannox Pony Trekking is a family-owned farm that offers one of the best ways to explore the countryside landscapes of Arran.
 Live out your ranger fantasies as you wander the green pasture trails of Arran while riding some of the most well-behaved horses & ponies on Arran.

 You can choose to explore the wilderness for up to 2 hours and capture the many beautiful sights and vistas that are only able to be reached while on horseback.

 You won’t regret spending some time with friends and family riding through Arran in Scotland when you visit North Sannox Pony Trekking.